senwerks/obsoletenerd.github.io/_posts/2022-09-01-Solving-the-Australian-Signals-Directorate-cryptography-challenge-coin.md

 >
 > nmdrxx5

-... which if read as columns, reads: "belongingtoagreatteamstrivingforexcellencewemakeadifferencexorhexa5d75" or "Belonging to a great team striving for excellence we make a difference XOR HEX a5d75".
+... which if read as columns instead of rows (each chunk being a "paragraph"), reads: "belongingtoagreatteamstrivingforexcellencewemakeadifferencexorhexa5d75" or "Belonging to a great team striving for excellence we make a difference xor hex a5d75".

 Clearly the "XOR HEX a5d75" part is the clue, and I know what a XOR gate is... but I didn't realise there was also a "XOR Cipher" until doing some more web searching (again, not an expert).
 My search came up with the Wikipedia page about XOR Ciphers, and an example, but more helpfully came up with this ["XOR of two hexadecimal strings" tool](https://tomeko.net/online_tools/xor.php?lang=en) right on the first page.
 In VS Code I repeated the "a5d75" key until it was the same length as the source text (as per the Wikipedia example) and plugged them into the tool: